bohdan-zhytnik/Fractal/README.md

 ## Project Description
 ### Overview

-The goal of this semestral project was to develop a C application that fulfills a specific set of requirements defined by the course.
-The project aimed to test and enhance our understanding and skills in C programming through practical application.
+The goal of this semestral project was to develop a C multi-threaded application that calculates fractals, i.e., maps a dynamic system in part of the complex plane to a 2D image.
+Specifically, it involves the calculation of the Julia set

 ### Key Objectives